ViveKapoor/http-connection-pooling/httpConnectionPool/HELP.md

 Follow below steps to run this code on your machine:
 1. Clone this project
 2. From terminal navigate to the project
-3. Run `{ ./gradlew clean build }`
+3. Run `./gradlew clean build`
-4. Run `{ java -jar ./build/libs/httpConnectionPool-0.0.1-SNAPSHOT.jar }`
+4. Run `java -jar ./build/libs/httpConnectionPool-0.0.1-SNAPSHOT.jar`
-5. Hit curl from terminal `{ curl --location --request GET 'http://localhost:8080/execute/' }` to execute
+5. Hit curl from terminal `curl --location --request GET 'http://localhost:8080/execute/'` to execute

 # Getting Started